What are Federal Direct Parent PLUS Loans?

 - Not in default on any education loan or owing a refund on any education grant

 - Not on record with an adverse credit history as defined by the Department of Education

 - A U.S. citizen, U.S. national or eligible non citizen

 - Enrolled or accepted for enrollment at least half-time in a degree or certificate program at an eligible school

 - Not in default on any student loan or owe a refund to any education grant program

 What are the loan fees?

-The Federal Direct PLUS Loans have a 4.292% origination fee assessed against the amount borrowed if its first disbursement occurs before October 1, 2015.
-Loans disbursed on or after October 1, 2015, but before October 1, 2016 have an origination fee of 4.272%.
+The Federal Direct PLUS Loans have a 4.276% origination fee assessed against the amount borrowed if its first disbursement occurs before October 1, 2017.
+Loans disbursed on or after October 1, 2017, but before October 1, 2018 will have a different origination fee, yet to be determined.
 This fee amount is deducted from the loan proceeds before it is released to the school to be disbursed onto the student’s account.

 How do my parents apply?

 Parents wishing to borrow a Federal Direct Parent PLUS loan should apply directly with the U.S. Department of Education.
 Once your credit history is found to be acceptable and you complete the Master Promissory Note (MPN), the U.S. Department of Education will notify PLU of your approval.
 PLU will then change your Federal Direct Parent PLUS loan status on Banner to “cert” (certified), modify your loan amount to your requested loan amount or your maximum eligibility, whichever is less, and disburse the loan proceeds onto the student’s account when they are received from the federal government.